adtma/adtma.github.io/_posts/2024-12-30-process-asc-files-python.md

 ---

-*Note: This guide assumes you're working with ASC files from a Thermo Element2 sector field ICP MS, using the method that I setup on (YDA_Trace_Metal.met or YDA_I_Ca.met).
+*Note: This guide assumes you're working with ASC files from a Thermo Element2 sector field ICP MS, using the method that I setup (YDA_Trace_Metal.met or YDA_I_Ca.met) and the `SSK` output format.
 You might need to modify the script if your instrument outputs files in a different format.*